segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 75 October 32, 2018

+**Today's Progress**: When you are having trouble fixing something, you are supposed to blow the whole thing up and start over froms scratch, right?
+Well, I did save my styling sheet and my header and footer.
+Otherwise, KABOOM!
+I have it almost completely built back up again, except for test users and test events, and a bit of styling for the membership pages.

+**Thoughts**: Essentially, I am unplugging it and plugging it back in again.
+I think.
+My hosting service is starting to be slow and it has decided to abscond with the administration page.
+I think it is telling me to go to bed.

 ### Day 74 October 31, 2018

 **Today's Progress**: I fixed the extra real estate on the right hand side (again), I removed annoying wp-admin bar additions, I tweaked the screen size breaks so that the footer doesn't get cut off and items in the header don't overlap.